The Immune system of plants

 - They have experience in making a powerpoint presentation about a scientific topic, in orally presenting it, and in answering questions about that topic.

-- They have an understanding of the state-of-the-art knowledge about the mechanisms governing innate immunity and of the main concepts current in the research field.
+- They have an understanding of the state-of-the-art knowledge about the mechanisms governing plant immunity and of the main concepts current in the research field.

 Mode of instruction